What can increase a person's risk of dementia?

 Can you avoid dementia by avoiding risk factors?

-It’s important to remember that a person may still get dementia if they avoid risk factors and have a ‘low risk’.
-This is because having a low risk only makes a person less likely to get dementia.
+It’s important to remember that a person may still get dementia if they reduce the amount of risk factors they have.
+This is because having a lower risk only makes a person less likely to get dementia.
 It does not mean they will definitely avoid dementia.

 The biggest risk factor for dementia is ageing.
 This means as a person gets older, their risk of developing dementia increases a lot.